LinuxForHealth/nlp-insights/docs/examples/acd/adverse_event.md

 While the FHIR standard distinguishes between potential (or near-miss) adverse events and actual events, the nlp-insights service creates adverse event resources as actual, and does not distinguish between actual and potential events.

-ACD does provide some possibilities for improvement.
+It is possible that the problem could be solved (in some cases) with a code change to nlp-insights.
 For example, suppose the text passage was something similar to:

 ```
 The patient's course could have been complicated by mental status \
 changes secondary to a combination of narcotics and Neurontin, \